pavelkuligin/chart/README.md

 ## Support

-If you have any questions or ideas about Chart, please, feel free to contact me: pavel.kuligin@behavox.com, www.pavelkuligin.ru or [facebook](https://www.facebook.com/kuligin.pavel)
+If you have any questions or ideas about Chart, please, feel free to contact me:<br/>
+pavel.kuligin@behavox.com, www.pavelkuligin.ru or [facebook](https://www.facebook.com/kuligin.pavel)